hortonworks-gallery/ambari-iframe-view/README.md

 #OPTIONAL STEP: change the iframe to point to any website you want.
 The default is set to Ranger admin (sandbox:6080)
 vi src/main/resources/index.html

-#Tell maven to compile against ambari jar
+#Tell maven to compile against ambari jar (double check that the jar exists in this location, first)
 mvn install:install-file -Dfile=/usr/lib/ambari-server/ambari-views-1.7.0.169.jar -DgroupId=org.apache.ambari -DartifactId=ambari-views -Dversion=1.3.0-SNAPSHOT -Dpackaging=jar

 #Compile view